How to Choose Tools Wisely and Build Fast-Working React Native Apps

 Be sure to check them out.
 Now let’s move to our main topic.

 For example, when your bridge is busy processing the data, another call will have to block and wait.
-If that interaction was related to gestures and animations, it is very likely that you have a dropped frame - the certain operation wasn’t performed causing jitters in the UI.
+If that interaction was related to gestures and animations, you will likely have a dropped frame – the certain operation wasn’t performed causing jitters in the UI.

-Certain libraries, such as Animated provide special workarounds - in this case, use NativeDriver - which serializes the animation, passes it once upfront to the native thread and doesn’t cross the bridge while the animation is running - preventing it from being subject to accidental frame drops while another kind of work is happening.
+Certain libraries, such as <rte-code>Animated<rte-code> provide special workarounds.
+In this case, I use <rte-code>NativeDriver<rte-code>, which serializes the animation, passes it once upfront to the native thread, and doesn’t cross the bridge while the animation is running – preventing it from being subject to accidental frame drops while another kind of work is happening.

-That’s why it is important to keep the bridge communication efficient and fast.
+That’s why keeping the bridge communication efficient and fast.

 More traffic flowing over the bridge means less space for other things